 … opt for a lean, protein-packed snack.

 While a smoothie might seem like a perfectly healthy option, it can be a recipe for a sugar crash mid-workout.
-You'll want to fuel up with something that's less carb-heavy and more balanced in protein and fat—greek yogurt, a handful of trail mix, and eggs are all great options, according to experts.
+You'll want to fuel up with something that's less carb-heavy and more balanced in protein and fat—greek yogurt, a handful of trail mix, and eggs are all great options.

 Instead of a heavy, sweatproof foundation…